yixu9-hub/Crypto-Arbitrage-Detector/README.md

     You’ll be prompted to:
         Set a minimum profit threshold (default: 0.005).
         Choose whether to enable risk evaluation (to filter risky opportunities).
+        Set the base token amount to simulate the arbitrage trade.
     The system builds a token swap graph from this test dataset and detects profitable arbitrage paths.
     Optionally, you can execute a selected trade by providing your private key, public key and trading amount.

     * Live Arbitrage Analysis and Trading
     Analyze real-time arbitrage opportunities based on live Jupiter API token data.
     You’ll be prompted to:
+        Set a minimum profit threshold (default: 0.005).
+        Choose whether to enable risk evaluation (to filter risky opportunities).
+        Set the base token amount to simulate the arbitrage trade.
         Free API access (may be unstable or rate-limited), Or Paid API access (by providing your Jupiter API key).
     Arbitrage paths will be computed on-the-fly using Jupiter quotes.